 Children can enter school from 07.45.
-Parents must hand over their child to her class teacher.
+Parents must hand over their child to the practioner .
+In the mornings there is a Teaching Assistant manning the gate, welcoming children in.
+At the end of the day, a member of staff takes children to the gate and hands them over to their parent.
 Each child is marked in on the day's register by the class teacher.
 Parents/carers use the external classroom doors when collecting their daughter(s) at the end of the school day.
 If a child needs to be collected during the school day, parents should report to Reception.